 Customers and suppliers (contacts) always belong to the active company – they are not shared across all OmniFlow customers globally; each of your companies has its own directory.

 Users sign in with e-mail and password.
+After a correct password, mandatory two-factor verification (2FA) follows — by default a 6-digit e-mail code, optionally an Authenticator app in Profile (then no e-mail codes at sign-in).
+2FA cannot be disabled entirely.
 After login, they always work in the context of the active company (and can switch when they have access to multiple companies).

 • Owner – full company administration, users, sensitive settings, and selected accounting actions.